vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/11_cpp17_curry.md

 > Why `decltype(auto)` instead of `auto`?

-Because the *final step* of `curry` needs to return exactly what the original callable object does.
+Because the *final step* of `curry` needs to return exactly what the original function object does.
 Example:

 ```cpp
 auto f = [](auto, auto) -> auto&